Why Easy Runs Matter: Mastering the Aerobic Base and Smart Intensity for Faster Times

 1. Define your zones without a lab

-• Heart‑rate method: If you have a strap, set Zone 1 at ~60‑70 % of your estimated max HR (220‑age is a decent starting point).
+• Heart‑rate method: With a chest strap, set Zone 1 at ~60‑70 % of your estimated max HR (220‑age offers a reasonable baseline).

 2. Build a weekly skeleton